rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 This tutorial describes how to create a Rancher-provisioned cluster with the three nodes in the [recommended architecture.](#recommended-architecture)

 When you provision a cluster with Rancher on existing nodes, you will add nodes to the cluster by installing the [Rancher agent](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/rancher-agent-options.md) on each one.
-When you create or edit your cluster from the Rancher UI, you will see a **Customize Node Run Command** that you can run on each server to add it to your cluster.
+When you create or edit your cluster from the Rancher UI, you will see a **Registration Command** that you can run on each server to add it to your cluster.

 To set up a cluster with support for Windows nodes and containers, you will need to complete the tasks below.